 Flevy Management Insights Q&A

-This article provides a detailed response to: How can the Burke-Litwin Model guide organizations in integrating sustainability and corporate social responsibility into their core strategies?
-For a comprehensive understanding of Burke-Litwin, we also include relevant case studies for further reading and links to Burke-Litwin best practice resources.
+This article provides a detailed response to: How Can the Burke-Litwin Model Guide Integrating Sustainability and CSR?
+[Complete Guide] For a comprehensive understanding of Burke-Litwin, we also include relevant case studies for further reading and links to Burke-Litwin templates.

 Understanding the External Environment